 "He stated that even interest on deposits made in banks is considered as service (though exempted) and therefore a person receiving interest would be ineligible for composition scheme.
-He stated that it was proposed to issue an Order under Section 172 of the CGST/SGST Act (providing for removal of difficulty) to exclude such services from Section 10 as per the following: (i) Section 10(2)(a) of the CGST/SGST Acts to be read so as to exclude the services by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount; (ii) Section 10(1) of CGST/SGST Acts to be read so as to exclude turnover.
+He stated that it was proposed to issue an Order under Section 172 of the CGST/SGST Act (providing for removal of difficulty) to exclude such services from Section 10 as per the following: (i) Section 10(2)(a) of the CGST/SGST Acts to be read so as to exclude the services by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount; (ii) Section 10(1) of CGST/SGST Acts to be read so as to exclude the interest earned from deposits, loans or advances from the aggregate turnover.
 He added that in the absence of such an exemption, Composition Scheme would be completely unavailable to manufacturers and dealers who were earning interest from deposits, etc. It was suggested that such dispensation could be provided for all exempt services and need not be restricted to interest or discount only.
 The Council agreed to the proposal.
 [Emphasis added]